 Q – Who is the best candidate for rhinophyma treatment?

-Candidates for rhinophyma treatment are in good physical health and have realistic expectations for improving the appearance of a swollen, bulbous nose.
+Candidates for this treatment are in good physical health and have realistic expectations for improving the appearance of a swollen, bulbous nose.
 A private patient consultation with Dr. Buckingham is the best way to determine if treatment is right for you and which approach is most appropriate.

 Q – What can I expect during a consultation for rhinophyma treatment?